Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 Look at this happy guy in Bruges

-You’d think that the presence of the headquarters of the EU would make Belgium a very expensive country, but it’s in fact not that bad.
+You’d think that the presence of the headquarters of the EU would make Belgium a very expensive country, but it’s not that bad.
 Neighboring Netherlands, France and Luxembourg are all more expensive, so Belgium comes out looking pretty cheap!
-Although realistically, it’s still on the expensive side.
+Although realistically, it’s still on the expensive side if you compare it worldwide.

 Dinner for 2 at a nice restaurant costs €70–80.
 A pint of beer is around €5.
 A room in a good 4- or 5-star hotel can cost from €200 to €300.

 You can pay by card everywhere except for maybe some tiny shops or souvenir shops.
-Even on public transportation you can usually pay not only with cards, but also your phone or smart watch.
+Even on public transportation you can usually pay not only by card, but also using your phone or smart watch.

 3. DON’T rent a car in Belgium